Cable Crochet Cowl

-Crochet Cables add great texture to your projects.
+This Cable Crochet Cowl is full of texture due to its 3 rows of braided crochet cables!
+Crochet cables add great texture to your projects.
 They use what is called “post stitches” because you work around the ‘stem‘ of the next stitch, not into the top loops as usual.
 It takes a little getting used to but once you get the hang of it, you’ll be making beautiful cables in no time.

-This crochet cowl project, the Triple Braided Cowl, uses post stitches but just has a 2-row repeat.
-And across each row there are 3 sets of 9 stitches.
+This Cable Crochet Cowl project, which I like to call the Triple Braided Cowl, uses post stitches but has just a 2-row repeat! 😮 And across each row there are 3 sets of 9 stitches.
 So, once you figure out the first 9 stitches, you will be repeating them 2 more times across each row.
+To make this project you will need to know these stitches: chain, single crochet, double crochet, treble crochet, Front Post Treble Crochet and Back Post Treble Crochet.
+(All of these stitches are explained below and included in the step-by-step video tutorial)

-There are 2 versions of this project – a burgundy color which is thicker yarn (so the braids are tighter) with sparkly buttons.
+There are 2 versions of this Cable Crochet Cowl project – a burgundy color which is thicker yarn (so the braids are tighter) with sparkly buttons.
 The other version (light blue) is with a yarn that feels like butter in your hands and has more stretch so the braids look looser and the cowl sits down around your shoulders.
 There is also a pretty fringe added to this one.
+Both projects work the same pattern and stitches but come out looking a little different.
+Which version are you going to try?
+Let me know in the comments below – I would love to hear about it!

 Skill Level: Intermediate